ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 # Terminology

-In this document the following terminology is used.
+In this document the following terminology is used:

 REST - Representational State Transfer ([@!REST]).
 An architectural style.

 RESTful - A RESTful web service is a web service or API implemented using HTTP and the principles of [@!REST].

-EPP RFCs - This is a reference to the EPP version 1.0 specifications [@!RFC5730], [@!RFC5731], [@!RFC5732] and [@!RFC5733].

-RESTful Provisioning Protocol or RPP - The protocol described in this document.
+RESTful Provisioning Protocol or RPP - The protocol which requirements are described in this document.

+RPP Core - The collection of RFCs describing the RPP architecture, data model, HTTP based protocol elements such as URLs and headers.
+This also includes a description of allowed extension points.

 URL - A Uniform Resource Locator as defined in [@!RFC3986].

 Resource - An object having a type, data, and possible relationship to other resources, identified by a URL.

+Extension - A specification that adds functionality to RPP Core, within the extensibility framework defined herein.
+Extensions MAY provide additional features beyond those defined in RPP Core.

+EPP RFCs - This is a reference to the EPP version 1.0 specifications [@!RFC5730], [@!RFC5731], [@!RFC5732] and [@!RFC5733].

-RPP client - An HTTP user agent performing an RPP request.
+RPP Client - An HTTP user agent performing an RPP request.

-RPP server - An HTTP server responsible for processing requests and returning results in any supported media type.
+RPP Server -  An HTTP server responsible for processing requests and returning results in any supported media type.

+Repository Object Identifier (ROID) - A unique, persistent identifier assigned by the repository (Registry) to each object upon creation, remaining constant throughout the object's lifetime.

+Object Transfer / Transfer Operation - is an Registry operation used to manage changes in client sponsorship of an existing object.

+EPP AuthInfo - EPP password based Authorisation Information defined in [@!RFC5731] and [@!RFC5733].

+Registry - An administrative authority responsible for maintaining and operating an authoritative repository of provisioned objects within a defined namespace or domain.
+For the DNS Top‑Level Domain (TLD) use case, "Registry" specifically denotes the administrative operation of a zone that allows registration of names within that zone (see also definition in  [@!RFC8499]).

+Registrar - An entity that acts as an intermediary between registrants and the Registry, providing registration services and maintaining the Sponsoring Client relationship for registered objects.

+Registrant - An individual or organization on whose behalf a domain name or other object is registered in the Registry.

+Registry Operator - An entity performing technical operation of one or more Registries.

-Thin registry - A registry model in which the registry stores and serves only the minimal data necessary for delegation and identification of an object (for example, domain name, registrar identifier, status, and nameserver delegation).
-Registrant and contact data are maintained by the registrar and are not held by the registry.
+Thin Registry - A Registry model in which the Registry stores and serves only the minimal data necessary for Delegation and identification of an object (for example, domain name, registrar identifier, status, and Name Server Delegation).
+Registrant and contact data are maintained by the registrar and are not held by the Registry.

-Thick registry - A registry model in which the registry stores and serves the complete data set for an object, including registrant, administrative, and technical contact information, and other relevant attributes required for provisioning.
+Thick Registry - A Registry model in which the Registry stores and serves the complete data set for an object, including registrant, administrative, and technical contact information, and other relevant attributes required for provisioning.

-Sponsoring Client - The RPP client that currently has sponsorship of the object.
+Sponsoring Client - The RPP Client that currently has sponsorship of the object.

+Initiating Client - In the Transfer Operation - the client that starts the transfer request.

+Gaining Client - In the Transfer Operation - the client seeking to gain sponsorship of the object.

+## DNS Terms

+Where DNS-specific terminology is used in this document, the definitions from [@!RFC8499] apply unless otherwise specified.
+Key DNS terms used in this specification include:

+- Fully Qualified Domain Name (FQDN)
+- A-label and U-label (see also [@!RFC5890])
+- Name Server
+- Zone and Delegation
+- In-bailiwick and Out-of-bailiwick
+- Top-Level Domain (TLD)
+- Subordinate Host (as used in EPP)
+- DNS Operator

 # Conventions Used in This Document